 An engine that uses a piston is called an intermittent combustion engine, whereas one that uses a turbine is called a continuous combustion engine.
 The difference in mechanics is obvious due to the names, but difference in use is less obvious.

 A piston engine is extremely responsive, in comparison to a turbine, as well as more fuel-efficient at low outputs.
 This makes them ideal for use in vehicles, as they also start up more quickly.
-Conversely, a turbine has superior power-to-weight ratio compared to a piston engine, and its design allows for more reliability at continuous high outputs.
-A turbine also works far better than a naturally-aspirated piston engine at high altitudes and cold temperatures.
-This light weight, reliability, and high altitude capability makes turbines the engine of choice for airplanes.
+Conversely, a turbine has superior power-to-weight ratio compared to a piston engine, and its design is more reliable for continuous high outputs.
+A turbine also works better than a naturally-aspirated piston engine at high altitudes and cold temperatures.
+Its light weight build, reliability, and high altitude capability makes turbines the engine of choice for airplanes.
 Turbines are also commonly used at power plants for electrical generation.

-While there are many, many kinds of internal combustion engines, the four-stroke piston engine (Figure 2) is one of the most common, used in cars, trucks, and some motorbikes, among other vehicles.
-A four stroke engines delivers one power stroke for every two cycles of the piston.
-There is an animation above of a four-stroke engine, and further explanation of the process below.
+While there are many kinds of internal combustion engines the four-stroke piston engine (Figure 2) is one of the most common.
+It is used in various automobiles (that specifically use gasoline as fuel) like cars, trucks, and some motorbikes.
+A four stroke engine delivers one power stroke for every two cycles of the piston.
+There is an animation to the right, of a four-stroke engine, and further explanation of the process below.

 As the name implies, the system only requires two piston movements in order to generate power.
 The main differentiating factor that allows the two stroke engine to function with only two piston movements is that the exhaust and intake of the gas occurs simultaneously, as seen in Figure 3.
 The piston itself is utilized as the valve of the system, along with the crankshaft, to direct the flow of the gases.
 In addition, due to its frequent contact with moving components, the fuel is mixed with oil to add lubrication, allowing smoother strokes.
 Overall two-stroke engine contains two processes: